TLDR

 - Pipeline value

-- The total dollar amount of prospects at each stage of the grant pipeline, often weighted by expected probability of award.
-A $500,000 prospect at 25 percent probability contributes $125,000 to weighted pipeline.
+- The total dollars of all prospects in the pipeline.
+It is often weighted by the chance of winning.
+A $500,000 prospect at a 25 percent chance adds $125,000 to weighted pipeline value.

 DEFINITION